ambaye15/AQSM_SW1PerS/notebooks/README.md

 ## `accelerometer_tutorial.ipynb`

-A comprehensive, step-by-step tutorial of the `Sw1PerS` algorithm applied to 3-axis acceleromter data:
+A tutorial of the `Sw1PerS` algorithm applied to 3-axis acceleromter data:

 1) **Data Extraction** - Walkthrough that shows how accelerometer data is extracted from `data` directory
 2) **Data Analysis** - Walkthrough of data analysis pipline using accelerometer data